 You can find more information on whiplash, and potential treatment options, on WebMD here.

-At minimum, there are 206 bones in the human body and any one of them can break during an accident.
+At a minimum, there are 206 bones in the human body and any one of them can break during an accident.
 Particularly common are a driver’s ankles, which get stuck beneath pedals and then twisted beyond the breaking point during impact.

-Some broken bones can be treated quickly and efficiently, by “reseting” it (repositioning the two or more pieces in proper alignment) and then applying a cast.
+Some broken bones can be treated quickly and efficiently, by “resetting” it (repositioning the two or more pieces in proper alignment) and then applying a cast.
 But compound fractures, when a fragment of the bone breaks through the skin, often require complicated surgery, convalescence, and even physical therapy to regain function.
 Many broken bones cannot be treated by a general practitioner, but necessitate an orthopedic specialist.